 Anyone may participate in the conversations on AOS’s social media channels.
 In order to encourage civil communication, the following policy applies to all postings on AOS’s social media channels.

 AOS reserves the right to delete posts or comments containing spam, irrelevant remarks or items that do not align with the mission and integrity of the AOS.
 Personal attacks, promotion of violence, promotion of illegal activities, offensive material, or profanity will not be tolerated and will be deleted immediately.
 AOS reserves the right to ban users who violate this policy.

 AOS encourages our members to participate on our social media channels and we hope these rules will facilitate a lively and respectful conversation about birds and ornithology.

 Accessing and Correcting Your Information

 The AOS acknowledges your trust and is committed to taking reasonable steps to protect Personally Identifiable Information you provide from loss, misuse or unauthorized access.
 It is your responsibility to safeguard any usernames and passwords you may create when accessing the conference website or when renewing or entering a new membership on the Member Portal.
 We ask that you promptly notify Chris Mulvaney at firstname.lastname@example.org should you suspect that any usernames and passwords have been compromised.

 Online Registration for American Ornithology 2019 Events

-The AOS is the sole owner of the information collected on this site, is committed to protecting the privacy of personal information that may be collected from customers, prospective customers, partners and others who may use the registration system.
-The AOS will not share, sell or rent this information to any third parties, as disclosed in their privacy statement.
+AOS is the sole owner of the information collected on this site, is committed to protecting the privacy of personal information that may be collected from customers, prospective customers, partners and others who may use the registration system.
+AOS will not share, sell or rent this information to any third parties, as disclosed in their privacy statement.